Nisar-Ahmed25/Our-Project/README.md

 <b> What you can do: </b>

-- Enter your items.
+- Create a shopping account by entering your name
+- Add items to your shopping cart by entering their names and prices
+- View the items in your shopping cart along with their prices
-- Enter the price of items.
+- Calculate and view the total price of all items in your cart
-- If you buy more you can buy. if you finsh it make your total price.
+- Finish shopping by typing 'done' when prompted for an item name
 <b> Built with:</b>

 - Java programming language